Municipal Solar Grant Program

 The passage of the Infrastructure Investment and Jobs Act (IIJA) resulted in a $550 million appropriation into the Energy Efficiency and Conservation Block Grant Program.
 This program, overseen by the US Department of Energy, provides formula grants to states, local governments, and Indian tribes to implement strategies to reduce energy use, to reduce fossil fuel emissions, and to improve energy efficiency.

-Under this program, the NH Department of Energy (NHDOE) will receive a $1.6 million formula grant.
-The NHDOE will use this funding to develop the Municipal Solar Grant Program, a competitive grant program that provides funding for municipal solar projects whose total installed capacity does not exceed 60 kW DC.
+Under this program, the NH Department of Energy (NHDOE) received a $1.6 million formula grant.
+The NHDOE is using this funding for a Municipal Solar Grant Program, a competitive grant program that provided funding for municipal solar projects whose total installed capacity does not exceed 60 kW DC.
 These projects will have the dual benefit of lowering municipal energy expenses and providing a direct financial benefit to municipal budgets and local property taxpayers.
-The program will prioritize “disadvantaged municipalities” that directly own their solar systems for funding in light of the Biden Administration’s Justice40 Initiative

 Stakeholder Session #1 was held on July 12, 2023.